San Jose, CA Economic Overview

 The business district of South San Jose offers residents and employees the benefit of a reverse commute to work, via U.S. Highways 101 and 85 and the light rail transit system.
 This urban village offers ample housing, world-class amenities and a highly-educated workforce.
 South San Jose itself has two business districts: Edenvale, which is primarily an industrial area and one of the leading job creators in San Jose; and Evergreen, which is primarily a residential and retail area with some of the most ethnically diverse neighborhoods in the City of San Jose.

 West San Jose is the most up and coming area of the City and has morphed from an affordable bedroom community with moderately priced housing, to one of extremely upscale properties exceeding $1 million in price.
 West San Jose is closest to Cupertino and Campbell, and is home to some of the trendiest shopping in the City with boutique retail such as Louis Vuitton, Tiffany and Co., and BOSS Hugo Boss.
+Willow Glenn’s downtown is also a popular destination for shopping and dining.

-San Jose, CA Office Sales Volume
+San Jose, CA Office Rental Rates ($/SF/year)

-San Jose, CA Office Transactions
+San Jose, CA Office Sales

 Data provided by Yardi Matrix, for properties larger than 50K SF, which sold at over $5M.